Cathy McMorris Rodgers: Tenure

 In 2014, the Office of Congressional Ethics recommended that the United States House Committee on Ethics initiate a probe into allegations by a former McMorris Rodgers staff member that McMorris Rodgers had improperly mixed campaign money and official funds to help win the 2012 GOP leadership race against Price.
 McMorris Rodgers denied the allegations.
-In September 2015, Brett O'Donnell, who worked for McMorris Rodgers, pleaded guilty to lying to House ethics investigators about how much campaign work he did while being paid by lawmakers' office accounts, becoming the first person ever to be convicted of lying to the House Office of Congressional Ethics.
+In September 2015, Brett O'Donnell, who worked for McMorris Rodgers, pleaded guilty to lying to House ethics investigators about how much campaign work he did while being paid by lawmakers' office accounts, becoming the first person to be convicted of lying to the House Office of Congressional Ethics.
 The OCE found that McMorris Rodgers improperly used campaign funds to pay O'Donnell for help in her congressional office, and improperly held a debate prep session in her congressional office.
 A lawyer for McMorris Rodgers denied that campaign and official resources had ever been improperly mixed.
 The House Ethics Committee did not take any action on the matter.

 In 2014, McMorris Rodgers faced Democratic nominee Joe Pakootas, the first Native American candidate to run for Congress in Washington state.
 McMorris Rodgers defeated Pakootas, 135,470 votes (60.68%) to 87,772 (39.32%).

 In 2016, McMorris Rodgers defeated Pakootas again, 192,959 votes (59.64%) to 130,575 (40.36%).

 In 2018, McMorris Rodgers faced Democratic nominee Lisa Brown, a former majority leader of the state senate and former chancellor of WSU Spokane.
 In the August blanket primary, McMorris Rodgers received 49.29% of the vote to Brown's 45.36%.
 As of early August, McMorris Rodgers had raised about $3.8 million, and Brown about $2.4 million.
 McMorris Rodgers and Brown participated in a September 2018 debate.
 Both said they would oppose any cuts to Medicare or Social Security.
 Both said they supported the Second Amendment to the United States Constitution.
-An audience member asked how old the candidates believed the earth to be; Rodgers said she believed the account in the Bible, and "Brown said she believed in science, but didn't provide a specific age".
+An audience member asked how old the candidates believed the earth is; Rodgers said she believed the account in the Bible, and "Brown said she believed in science, but didn't provide a specific age".
 McMorris defeated Brown with 55% of the vote.
 Shortly after the election, McMorris Rodgers announced she would stand down from her position as conference chair.
 Liz Cheney of Wyoming was elected in January 2019 to succeed her.

+On February 8, 2024, McMorris Rodgers announced her intent to not run for reelection.